Now is the time to prepare for Hurricane Season

-This season is predicted to be above average, with 13 named storms, 6 hurricanes, and 2 intense hurricanes (category 3 or higher) as forecasted by Colorado State University.
+This year is projected to be roughly an average season; with 13 named storms, 5 of those becoming hurricanes, and 2 of those exceeding Category 2 strength, as forecasted by Colorado State University.
 Other entities have predicted similar forecasts and when combined, there could be anywhere between 10 and 16 named storms, with 4 to 9 of them becoming hurricanes, and 2 to 4 of them reaching or surpassing category 3 status.

 Now, I don’t want to give out erroneous information regarding Hurricane preparation.
 So I’ve left that to the Federal Emergency Management Agency or FEMA, where they have a website dedicated to disaster preparation called Ready.Gov.
 I strongly encourage you to visit the site and make preparations before it is way too late.